PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day2.md

 ## 4) Creative Brief: Minority Report (2)

-As part of the Project Brief you are required to give a five minute presentation, where you identify, and describe an AI topic in the movie Minority Report, and place it within the Taxonomy of AI.
+As part of the Project Brief you are required to give a 7-minute presentation, where you identify, and describe an AI topic in the movie Minority Report, and place it within the Taxonomy of AI.
 Furthermore, you will need to evaluate the feasibility of the AI topic by critically assessing its possible application(s) within a real-life (business) setting.
 Lastly, in order to meet the information needs for the Minority Report presentation, you will need to acquire, evaluate, and use information from various popular and/or scholarly sources, such as blogs and scientific journal articles.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Note: You will be introduced to the Taxonomy of AI on Thursday.